-Android continues gaining steam against RIM and AppleAlex Wagner - Senior News Editor
+Android continues gaining steam against RIM and AppleAlex Wagner - Deputy Managing Editor, News Desk

 It's a new day, meaning we've got another report on just how popular each mobile platform is.
 Today we've got comScore's latest numbers for you and, while RIM is still on top according to the report, Android is steadily gaining steam.
 At the end of September, RIM finished with 37.3 percent of the total smartphone subscribers, dropping 2.8 percent compared to June this year.
 Apple ended September in second place at 24.3 percent.
 Apple was the only company that held steady during the three month period between June and September.
 Google and Android claimed comScore's bronze medal in comScore's smartphone race, gaining 6.5 percent from June to reach a total of 21.4 percent.
 In fourth place is Microsoft with 10 percent, and Palm is bringing up the rear with 4.2 percent of the market.

 When it comes to hardware, Samsung is still the king of the hill, growing almost one percent since June to reach 23.5 percent.
 LG finished second with 21.1 percent, while Motorola claimed 18.4 percent of the U.S. market.
 RIM is in a distant fourth place with 9.3 percent, although they did manage a 0.5 percent growth compared to their June numbers.
 Finally, Nokia is No. 5 with 7.4 percent.